theothertomelliott/objective-c-style-guide/README.md

 ## Constants

 Constants are preferred over in-line string literals or numbers, as they allow for easy reproduction of commonly used variables and can be quickly changed without the need for find and replace.
-Constants should be declared as `static` constants and not `#define`s unless explicitly being used as a macro.
+Constants should be declared as `static` constants and not `#define`s.

 **For example:**